AstarNetwork/Astar/frame/dapps-staking/README.md

 ### Claim Rewards
 ```
 pub fn claim(
-    _origin: OriginFor<T>,
+    origin: OriginFor<T>,
-    contract_id: T::AccountId,
+    contract_id: T::SmartContract,
+    era: EraIndex,
 ) -> DispatchResultWithPostInfo {}
 ```
 1. Any account can initiate this call.
 1. All stakers and the developer of this contract_id will be paid out.
 1. The rewards are paid out, they are transferable and they are NOT automatically re-staked.
-2. if an era for a contract is CurrentEra-ContractLastClaimed >= HistoryDepth, then all unclaimed rewards for that contract shall be sent to Treasury
+1. If an era for a contract is out of bounds `[CurrentEra - HistoryDepth, CurrentEra-1]` then error `EraOutOfBounds` is emitted
+1. The event `Reward` shall be emitted for each staker in this era and for the developer
+1. The event `ContractClaimed` shall be emitted after all stakers and the developer are paid out for this era.

 Event:
 `ContractClaimed(
                 contract_id,
                 claimer,
-                start_from_era,
-                current_era,
+                era,
             )`

 Error:
-* ContractNotRegistered
 * NothingToClaim
 * AlreadyClaimedInThisEra
+* EraOutOfBounds
+* Reward
+* ContractClaimed

 ---
 ## Storage
 * `Ledger = StorageMap( key:AccountId, value:Balance)`: Bonded amount for the staker
-* `HistoryDepth = StorageValue( u32 )`: Number of eras to keep in history.
 * `CurrentEra = StorageValue( EraIndex )`: The current era index.
 * `BlockRewardAccumulator = StorageValue( Balance )`: Accumulator for block rewards during an era.
 It is reset at every new era.
 * `RegisteredDevelopers = StorageMap( key:AccountId, value:SmartContract )`: Registered developer accounts points to coresponding contract.
 * `RegisteredDapps = StorageMap( key:SmartContract, value:AccountId )`: Registered dapp points to the developer who registered it.
 * `EraRewardsAndStakes = StorageMap( key:EraIndex, value:EraRewardAndStake)`: Total block rewards for the pallet per era and total staked funds.
-* `RewardsClaimed = StorageDoubleMap( key1:SmartContract, key2:AccountId, value:Balance )`: Reward counter for individual stakers and the developer.
 * `ContractEraStake = StorageDoubleMap( key1: SmartContract, key2:EraIndex, value:EraStakingPoints )`: Stores amount staked and stakers for a contract per era.
-* `ContractLastClaimed = StorageMap( key:SmartContract, value:EraIndex )`: Marks an Era when a contract is last claimed.
-* `ContractLastStaked = StorageMap( key:SmartContract, value:EraIndex )`: Marks an Era when a contract is last (un)staked.

 ---
 ## Referent API implementation